 Generations of Excellence

-From Monmouth Junior College, to Monmouth College, and, finally, to Monmouth University, our alma mater continues to grow, evolve and achieve new levels of excellence nearly eight decades since its founding.
-Monmouth University is about energy, enthusiasm, and opportunity.
-It offers students a well-rounded and bold academic environment with abundant opportunity for growth—personal, professional, and social as they prepare to become leaders in their chosen fields.
+From Monmouth Junior College, to Monmouth College, and, finally, to Monmouth University, our alma mater continues to grow, evolve, and achieve new levels of excellence.

 Monmouth was founded in 1933 to provide opportunity for higher education to area high school graduates who, in those Depression-era days, could not afford to go away to college.
 It was a two-year institution, holding classes only in the evening.

-Today Monmouth University offers 33 undergraduate and 21 graduate degree programs and a multitude of certificate programs.
+Today, Monmouth University offers undergraduate, graduate, and doctoral degree programs, as well as a multitude of certificate programs.
 The University has been steadfast in its ongoing transformation as a first-choice destination school by progressively raising admission criteria for incoming students and enhancing the quality of its academic programs.
-Within its student body, 29 states and 28 foreign nations are represented.
-More than 1,600 undergraduates are resident students who enjoy a challenging learning environment on a campus that blends classic beauty with the latest technology.